Yunmi0310/AWS/PYTHON/README.md

 . to stop it
  ` jupyter notebook stop `

-. cat:  display file in cmd
+. to display file in cmd

 ` cat nohup.out `